 Born in Manchester, Alice graduated in art history from Cambridge University.
 From 1985 to 2001, she was an award-winning journalist for the Financial Times, working as a foreign correspondent in Paris and pioneering the FT's coverage of the creative industries.
 Alice was director of the Design Museum in London from 2001 until 2006, when she became design critic of the international edition of the New York Times.
 Alice wrote a weekly Design column for the New York Times for over a decade.
 Her columns were syndicated to other media worldwide.

 A trustee of Arts Council England from 2006 to 2013, Alice was previously ACEís lead advisor on the visual arts and chair of the Turning Point Review of the contemporary visual arts, which led to a record increase in public funding.
-She is a past chair of the British Councilís Design Advisory Group, and a former member of the Design Council and the World Economic Forum's Global Agenda Council on Design.
+She is a past chair of the British Councilís Design Advisory Group, a former member of the Design Council and the World Economic Forum's Global Agenda Council on Design.
 Alice was also chair of trustees of Michael Clark Company, the contemporary dance group, and a longstanding trustee of the Whitechapel Gallery in London.

 As well as contributing essays to a number of books on design and contemporary culture, Alice is the author of an acclaimed biography of the fashion designer Yves Saint Laurent.
 Hello World: Where Design Meets Life, described by the curator Hans Ulrich Obrist as "panoramic in scope, passionately argued and highly addictive to read", is published in the UK by Hamish Hamilton and in multiple foreign language editions.
 Design as an Attitude is published worldwide by JRP|Ringier.